 Monitor Website Changes

 Distill.io: This is a tool that comes in handy when you want to monitor a website for changes.
-It is a free Chrome extension that alerts you when a website is modified.
+It is a Chrome extension that alerts you when a website is modified and you can get started for free.
 Visualping.io follows the same principle, but is not bound to the Chrome browser.
 It will send you an email when a previously defined part of a website changes.

 Improve Your Google Results: